-When paying rent, the general rule is: spend 30% of your gross income on rent.
+When paying rent, the general rule is to spend at most 30% of your gross income on rent.
 Don’t stretch yourself to a point where you are struggling to make ends meet just because you want to live in a beautiful house you can’t afford.
 Determine how much you can spend on rent then look for houses within that range.
 Living within your means will help you stay out of debt.

 Cook Your Meals at Home

 Food is one of the major things that can really drain your pocket.
 Most people don’t have time to cook when they get home because they are tired from the day’s events.
 But that shouldn’t be an excuse to eat out every day.
 Sustaining this habit will leave you broke.
 If you want to save money, eat at home and carry packed lunch.
 The best way to make sure you don’t run out of food is to cook in bulk on a Sunday.
 Invite some friends over to help you do it.

 Some apartments include utilities in the rent while in others it is usually a separate bill.
 Find out from the landlord/caretaker in advance about this to help you plan.
 Staying on top of monthly expenses such as electricity, water, garbage collection, internet, and cable TV will help you avoid making last-minute payments or getting cut off.